Helping Injured and Orphaned Wildlife Return to Nature ~~ Education Through Awareness

 If you find injured or orphaned wildlife on the west central coast of Florida (Tampa, St. Petersburg, Tarpon Springs) call Shelley at 727-365-4592

-We care about wildlife and our shared environment and work closely with area sheriff and police departments, Florida State Parks, SPCA, hotels, marinas, veterinarians, tree trimmers, residents and visitors to capture injured and orphaned wildlife, provide them with professional, around-the-clock care before releasing them back into nature.
+We care about wildlife and our shared environment and work closely with area sheriff and police departments, Florida State Parks, SPCA, hotels, marinas, veterinarians, tree trimmers, residents and visitors to capture injured and orphaned wildlife.

 Thank you for caring, too!
 We couldn't do any of this important work without you.